VahidFarahmandian/Jinget/03-Infrastructure/Jinget.Logger/README.md

 **Config logging destination:**

-***ElasticSearch:***
+***Elasticsearch:***

-`LogToElasticSearch`: By calling this method, you are going to save your logs in ElasticSearch
+`LogToElasticSearch`: By calling this method, you are going to save your logs in Elasticsearch
 ```csharp
 builder.Host.LogToElasticSearch<OperationLog, ErrorLog, CustomLog>(blacklist);
 ```
 `blacklist`: Log messages contain the blacklist array items will not logged.

-After setting the logging destination, you need to configure ElasticSearch:
+After setting the logging destination, you need to configure Elasticsearch:
 ```csharp
 builder.Services.ConfigureElasticSearchLogger<OperationLog, ErrorLog, CustomLog>(
     new ElasticSearchSettingModel